markonoo/astrovela-app/ENV_TEMPLATE.md

 # Environment Variables Template

-This file documents all required environment variables for the AstroVela Companion App.
+This file documents all required environment variables for the AstroVela Aura.

 **Note:** Create a `.env.local` file in the root directory with these variables (do not commit `.env.local` to git).